Man washing the windshield of his car

 Even though it’s one earthquake (one occurrence), as the policyholder you would pay both deductibles, which could result in a large expense on an earthquake claim.
 Still, that deductible would be significantly less than paying the entire cost to repair or rebuild your home following an earthquake.

-Insurance deductibles encourage people to be more responsible with their home and car.
-If the first cost of an insurance claim is the policyholder's responsibility, it makes sense that they would drive more safely or take more caution to avoid insurance claims.
+• Encourage responsible behavior.
+Since the first cost of an insurance claim is your responsibility, it makes sense that you'd take less risks with insured property or items to avoid insurance claims.

-Most policyholders buy insurance for the right reasons, to protect their financial investment in their home and car.
+• Help prevent fraud.
+Most policyholders buy insurance for the right reasons: to protect their financial investments.
 However, according to the Coalition Against Insurance Fraud, insurance fraud costs the U.S. $308.6 billion (about $950 per person in the US) annually.

 If insurance policies didn’t have a deductible, policyholders would receive the full amount of the claim from the insurance company.
 They wouldn’t have a financial stake to deter fraudulent claims which would likely lead to more fraud in auto and home insurance claims.
 When fraud increases, the cost of insurance increases.